AxelThevenot/K-Means/README.md

 ### Load dataset

 To begin with the k-means algorithm we will simply generate randomly a data set.
 Generate an artificial data set is a key to deal with algorithms for a data scientist.
-Here the data set we generate is fully composed of samples of 2 dimensions with variable's value between 0 and 30.
-It is an arbitrary choice to generate value in [0, 30] but I choose to have 2 dimensionnal samples to plot easily the render.
+Here the data set we generate is fully composed of samples in 2 dimensions with variable's value between 0 and 30.
+It is an arbitrary choice to generate values in [0, 30] but I choose to have a 2-dimensionnal-sample to plot easily the render.

 ```python